LEBANON, Ohio (WDTN) – Brooke Skylar Richardson’s brother testified as a character witness during the last day of testimony in her trial Wednesday.

 He disagreed with Dr. Susan Brown’s autopsy results and testimony for the prosecution on Sept.
 6. Brown, who performed the official autopsy on the baby while working for the Montgomery County Coroner’s Office, said the baby’s death was due to homicidal violence from skull fractures.

-Dr. Krista Latham from the University of Indianapolis, testified later the same day and said her opinion was the skull fractures weren’t from homicidal violence but happened after the baby had died.Grab the FREE WDTN News App for iPhone or Android.
+Dr. Krista Latham from the University of Indianapolis, testified later the same day and said her opinion was the skull fractures weren’t from homicidal violence but happened after the baby had died.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.